 There are some interesting rules about pronouns or sentence formation that we won’t go into detail about.

-Japanese word guide for tourists
+Guide to Japanese words for tourists